 Changes to our privacy statement

-Clúid keeps its privacy statement under regular review and places any updates on this web page.
-This privacy statement was last updated in June 2021.
+Clúid keeps this privacy statement under regular review and places any updates on this web page.
+This privacy statement was last updated in July 2023.

 How to contact us

-If you have any questions about this privacy statement, the data we hold on you, or you would like to exercise your data protection rights, please do not hesitate to contact us.
+If you have any questions about this privacy statement, the data we hold, or you would like to exercise your data protection rights, please do not hesitate to contact us.

 How to contact the appropriate authority